 Two of the most nutritious compounds in coffee, cafestol and kahweol are fat soluble.
 So, they are transported in the oils that are released from the coffee beans when they’re ground.
 Paper filters are so dense that none of the oils or the cafestol or kahweol can get through.
 Whereas steel filters, well they’re the perfect size to let all that goodness through for you to enjoy.

 Steel Reusable Coffee Filter by Zero Waste Club

 This reusable coffee filter produces a smooth brew that lets more coffee oils through, resulting in a silky mouthfeel and medium-bodied brew...
 And of course, using a reusable steel filter means you also get all the healthy stuff in your cup, and are reducing waste to boot.

 We love these as pretty much everyone has used one, even your nan.
 They’re super easy to use, and have a special place in our hearts as we did our antioxidant lab tests on coffee brewed in a cafetiere and yeah, you could say we’re pretty proud of those healthy results.
 Plus, they have a steel filter built right in to let all those good healthy compounds through.

 Shop Cafetieres now -

 This virtually indestructible little brewer is a favourite for us for its portability.
 It’s small, and perfect to take with you camping or to chuck in a backpack.
 It also brews a mean cup of coffee somewhere between and espresso and a cafetiere flavour.
 You steep it for up to a minute (as you would in a cafetiere) and then extract under pressure as you plunge it (like an espresso machine, but way less pressure unless you're Arnie).
-And yep, steel filters fit in there perfectly.Back to Blog
+Bundle it with a steel filter to let all those wonderfully healthy compounds through!Back to Blog